carpentries-incubator/lc-litsearchr/setup.md

 underlying statistical computing environment, but using R alone is no fun.
 RStudio is a graphical integrated development environment (IDE) that makes using R much easier and more interactive.
 You need to install R before you install RStudio.
 Once installed, because RStudio is an IDE, RStudio will run R in the background.
 You do not need to run it separately.
-After installing both programs, you will need to install the
-**`tidyverse`** package from within RStudio.
-Follow the instructions below for your operating system, and then follow the instructions to install **`tidyverse`**.

 ### Windows